paddyesch/landsat8/README.md

 # Landsat8

-Command line tool for downloading Landsat8 scenes and converting them to natural color JPG images using the landsat-util library.
+Command line tool for downloading Landsat8 scenes and converting them to natural color JPG images.
-Downloading and processing of the image bands is done by the [landsat-util](https://github.com/developmentseed/landsat-util).
+The downloading and image band processing for natural colors is done by the [landsat-util](https://github.com/developmentseed/landsat-util) library.
 I use this tool for creating daily satellite images for my [website](http://patrickeschenbach.de).

 ## Examples